 Starting November 15, you can pay online using a bank account or credit or debit card through your Revenue Online account.
 See the Revenue Online information below for more details.

 Licensed retailers are required to file online every quarter.
 Online filing is available through Revenue Online.
 The monthly vouchers you submit with your payments don't take the place of your quarterly filing.

-After November 15, you can pay your taxes, file your quarterly returns, and more with a Revenue Online account.
+Licensed retailers can pay taxes, file quarterly returns, and more with a Revenue Online account.
 With a Revenue Online account, you can also:

 Set up a payment plan.